georchestra/georchestra/doc/post-deploy_config.md

 After saving the form, you should check in the WMS capabilities that the service URLs are as expected.

-### GeoWebCache

-For the standalone GeoWebCache, the proxy should be automatically configured.

 ### Fonts

 GeoServer uses the fonts available to the JVM for WMS styling through SLD.